CAN CLOTHES REALLY BE RECYCLED?

 Robots send each individual garment to its respective bin.
 Watch how the clothes are colour sorted!

-The mechanical process can be viewed on a smaller scale at The Mills, a preservation project, gallery and co-working space in Hong Kong, where customers can drop off their old sweater and in three hours receive a new sweater, which is partly made from their original garment!!
-WOW.
+The mechanical process can be viewed on a smaller scale at The Mills, a preservation project, gallery and co-working space in Hong Kong, where customers can drop off their old sweater and in three hours receive a new sweater, which is partly made from their original garment!
+It's pretty neat.

 Slivers to yarns to finished garment.
 No dyes or bleaches needed, this colour is the result of the original garment colours!